swcarpentry/shell-novice/01-filedir.md

 data/               north-pacific-gyre/ pizza.cfg           writing/
 ~~~

-Second, we can actually change our location, so we are no longer located in
+Second, we can actually change our location to a different directory, so
+we are no longer located in
 our home directory.

 The command to change locations is `cd` followed by a